Annual Technical Report 2005 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2005/KR)

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-KIPOnet contained approximately 34 subsystems in 2004.
-This was achieved after integrating the legacy systems from 46 subsystems used in the 2003 version.
+KIPOnet unified approximately 34 subsystems in 2005.
 Such systems play a role in managing the data produced in each phase of the procedure, dealing with matters that originate in the transfer of data to the next phase, and streamlining the administration of searches.
-According to a survey in 2004, approximately 87 percent of our internal users have been satisfied with the service provided by the KIPOnet system.

 General Information Management System